rmassidda/cm-project-19/report.md

 The average behavior of the different methods against the $\theta$ value has been plotted in figure \ref{fig:theta}.
 For the sake of simplicity, standard QR has been left aside, keeping just the QR* version which has the same algorithmic properties and a lower execution time.\
 Figure \ref{fig:theta_residual} highlights how all the evaluated methods have almost overlapping curves for what concerns the residual of the problem, whilst showing a significant difference for the times in figure \ref{fig:theta_time}.
 It is evident from figures \ref{fig:theta_time} and \ref{fig:theta_steps} that, as the conditioning of the problem worsen, the L-BFGS method isn't able to converge within the limit of the $i_{\textrm{MAX}}$ steps allowed.
-This phenomenom can also be observed in figure \ref{fig:r-convergence} where the average $r$ coefficient of multiple runs has been plotted against increasing values of $\theta$.
+This phenomenon can also be observed in figure \ref{fig:r-convergence} where the average $r$ coefficient of multiple runs has been plotted against increasing values of $\theta$.

 \begin{figure}[h]
   \includegraphics[width=0.5\textwidth]{assets/r-convergence.png}